 Up until that point, each device had a different user experience meaning customers had to learn how to use the service again when on a different device.
 Netflix had backed itself into a corner surrounded by speed bumps and each speed bump was a point of mental friction for users just trying to enjoy the product.

 A redesign of its service may seem like a straightforward decision but at that time Netflix users were watching more than 5 billion hours of video per quarter and it had 44.35 million subscribers worldwide.
-Users do not like change – even if the result is generally better for them.
+Users do not like change (they want you to be as reliable as the best cloud storage options) – even if the result is generally better for them.
 That antipathy intensifies when they are paying you for access.

 Making the decision to potentially impact customer satisfaction negatively was likely not an easy one for Netflix.
 After all, large companies are very risk averse, as one wrong step can derail years of hard work.
 However, when doing the cost analysis, its probable growth looked to outweigh the potential negative implications in various ways.
-The reduction of technical debt, support time and speed of improvement leads to new platform implementation and increased customer satisfaction.
+The reduction of technical debt, support time and speed of improvement leads to new platform implementation and increased customer satisfaction (these are all things the perfect web hosting service will help you with).

 This prioritisation in building a consistent user experience across all platforms took Netflix’s team nearly two years.
 Thankfully, its information architecture was already built with consistency in mind.
 It was standardised on WebKit, enabling its team to deliver nearly identical code across all platforms.